 The new owners decided to nix the Majestic Star name in favor of The Rivers Casino, a reflection of its location where the Monongahela and Allegheny Rivers meet to form the Ohio River.

 The casino opened to the public in August 2009 and now boasts roughly 3,000 slots and table games, four restaurants and four bars.
 The property also features a 30-table poker room, which is by far the most attractive option for card players in western PA and neighboring Ohio.
 Rivers also (simultaneously with its sister SugarHouse) opened a functioning sportsbook operation in December 2018.

 The Rivers took in $335 million in revenue in 2017 making it the third-highest-grossing casino in the state, behind Sands and market-leader Parx.

 Rush Street later decided to expand the Rivers brand, opening a Rivers Casino in Des Plaines, Illinois, in 2011, and another in Schenectady, New York, in 2017.

 When PA lawmakers passed legislation legalizing iGaming last year, few of the state’s casino operators were as excited as Rivers.
 The property’s parent company has been preparing for the prospect of Internet gambling for years, first with its foray into play-money online casinos, and later in developing its own real-money online gambling platform.

 We expect Rush Street to enhance its product even further in the coming months and create a variation of it which reflects the Rivers brand.
-While casinos inexperienced with online gaming might struggle to get up and running once the state gives the green light to launch, it’s a sure bet that Rivers online will offer a stellar experience right from the get go.
+While casinos inexperienced with online gaming might struggle to get up and running when it launches, it’s a sure bet that Rivers online would offer a stellar experience right from the get go.